rnakato/CustardPy/README.md

 ### From PyPI

-Core component of CustardPy can by installed using pip:
+Core components of CustardPy can by installed using pip:

     pip3 install custardpy